James Mangold: 2013–present

-Upcoming projects

 In February 2023, Mangold was reported by The Hollywood Reporter to be in early talks to write and direct a film based on the Swamp Thing, as part of James Gunn's and Peter Safran's newly announced "Chapter One: Gods and Monsters" film slate for the DC Universe (DCU), after the releases of his Indiana Jones film and Bob Dylan biopic.
 Two months later in April, Mangold confirmed that he had been hired to write and direct a Swamp Thing film, with Gunn soon confirming that he approached Mangold to do the film upon charting the DCU's storylines, describing the film as a passion project of Mangold's.

-In April 2023, during Star Wars Celebration Europe IV, Lucasfilm announced Mangold's involvement as director of a future Star Wars film whose story "will go back to the dawn of the Jedi" and explore the origins of The Force, set around 25,000 years before the events of the Star Wars prequel trilogy.
+In April 2023, during Star Wars Celebration Europe 2023, Lucasfilm announced Mangold's involvement as director of a future Star Wars film whose story "will go back to the dawn of the Jedi" and explore the origins of The Force, set around 25,000 years before the events of the Star Wars prequel trilogy.

-In August 2025, it was announced that Mangold would reunite with Chalamet for a film called High Side.
-The film will be written by Jaime Oliveira and distributed by Paramount Pictures.

-In September 2025, it was announced that Mangold had secured a deal to "develop, direct and produce feature film projects" with Paramount.
-When asked by Io9 on whether this would affect the production of his Star Wars film and Swamp Thing, Mangold's representatives replied that he remained attached to both projects, to which they cited how J. J. Abrams managed to direct Star Wars: The Force Awakens (2015) for Disney while under a deal with Paramount or Tom Cruise currently signing a deal with Warner Bros. while developing a Top Gun: Maverick (2022) sequel to suggest that Mangold may focus on the films as planned even though he would likely focus on High Side and his other further Paramount collaborations first.